 4Lincoln apparently responded to this letter on April 4, 1849, as mentioned by Dills in a return letter dated April 10.
 Lincoln’s letter, however, has not been found.

-Record of Appointment of Postmasters, 1832-Sept.
-30, 1971, vol. 1845-1855, 2, microfilm publication M841, roll 27, 2, RG28: Records of the Post Office Department, Record of Appointment of Postmasters, 1832-1971, National Archives Building, Washington, DC; Register of all Officers and Agents, Civil, Military, and Naval, in the Service of the United States, on the Thirtieth September, 1849 (Washington, DC: Gideon, 1849), 86; Register of all Officers and Agents, Civil, Military, and Naval, in the Service of the United States, on the Thirtieth September, 1851 (Washington, DC: Gideon, 1851), 546; Register of Officers and Agents, Civil, Military, and Naval, in the Service of the United States, on the Thirtieth September, 1865 (Washington, DC: Government Printing Office, 1865), 70*; Nomination of Harrison Dills as Deputy Postmaster at Quincy, Illinois.
+Record of Appointment of Postmasters, 1832-1971, NARA Microfilm Publication, M841, 145 rolls, Records of the Post Office Department, RG 28, 1845-1855, 18:2, National Archives Building, Washington, DC; Register of all Officers and Agents, Civil, Military, and Naval, in the Service of the United States, on the Thirtieth September, 1849 (Washington, DC: Gideon, 1849), 86; Register of all Officers and Agents, Civil, Military, and Naval, in the Service of the United States, on the Thirtieth September, 1851 (Washington, DC: Gideon, 1851), 546; Register of Officers and Agents, Civil, Military, and Naval, in the Service of the United States, on the Thirtieth September, 1865 (Washington, DC: Government Printing Office, 1865), 70*; Nomination of Harrison Dills as Deputy Postmaster at Quincy, Illinois.

 Autograph Letter Signed, 3 page(s), Abraham Lincoln Papers, Library of Congress (Washington, DC).